 Green holds a bachelor’s degree in international finance, a master’s degree in human-resources management, and a doctorate in industrial organization psychology from George Washington University, and she is fluent in Spanish, French, Italian, Portuguese, and German.

 Earlier in her career, Green was vice president of human resources for the National Center on Education and the director of human resources with the Center for Development and Population Activities.
 She has also worked as associate director of human resources for SmithBucklin.

 Asked where she grew up, Green said South America but declined to be more specific, saying only that she had witnessed domestic violence firsthand.
 “I came here, to my mother’s country, to change the life of women.”

-This article appears in the March 12, 2013, edition of National Journal Daily as The Force Behind the Violence Against Women Act.
+This article appears in the March 12, 2013 edition of NJ Daily as The Force Behind the Violence Against Women Act.